Skip to main content

 2:00 PM - 3:00 PM, Online

-In an increasingly complex and fractured information landscape, keeping track of your research can be an overwhelming task.
-Fortunately, tools are available to help.
-In this session we will introduce you to the bibliographic tool Zotero that can help you organize your research materials and save you countless hours in the course of your reading and writing.
-Zotero is a freely available citation management software that works through a web browser.
-Zotero is easy to use and allows you to collect, manage, and cite your research sources.
+Keeping track of your research can be an overwhelming task.
+Fortunately, Zotero is a tool that can help!
+In this session we will introduce you to the citation management application, Zotero, which can help you organize your research materials and save you countless hours in the course of your reading and writing.
+Zotero is a freely available citation management software application that works as standalone software or through a web browser.
+Zotero is easy to use and allows you to collect, manage, and share your research sources.
+You can also insert properly formatted citations and bibliographies as you write in Google Docs, Microsoft Word, and LibreOffice.

 2024